Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0015-auxiliary-content.md

 * Media support, e.g. image uploads
 * Efficient fetching of content for embedding in the client
 * Data stored in a format that allows it to be easily consumed by our React components
-* Free and open-source
-* Based on modern technologies - JAMstack, not LAMP

 ## Decision

-Current best practice in content management is to use a headless CMS - a backend content store with a ready-made editing interface that can be used for content creation.
-There are many contenders in this arena, but few that fulfil all our requirements.
+Current best practice in content management is to use a headless CMS: a backend content store with a ready-made editing interface that can be used for content creation.

-Two projects that were considered but ultimately rejected were NetlifyCMS and Ghost.
+The three leading open-source projects were considered but ultimately rejected.
 NetlifyCMS is an admin layer over a GitHub repository, which is good for content creation but not so efficient for content retrieval.
-Ghost, on the other hand, has an efficient content API but is heavily oriented towards blogging and might be difficult to repurpose for our needs.
+Ghost has an efficient content API but is heavily oriented towards blogging.
+Strapi was the closest to what we need, but is a very new product and still lacks some features that would make for a smooth experience for both developers and content providers.

-Strapi (https://strapi.io/), though a relative newcomer, seems to offer the best of both worlds.
-It is a Node/React app that uses either MySQL/MariaDB or SQLite as its backend, and its record templates are entirely customisable.
-Text content is stored as Markdown, and records can be fetched as JSON using either REST or GraphQL.
-Strapi integrates well with many modern JS frameworks, including both vanilla React components and the Gatsby static site generator.
+A commercial PaaS (Platform as a Service) CMS, on the other hand, is likely to have a much fuller feature set and also greatly reduce developer time and effort.
+However most of the ones researched were very expensive: $500 or more per month for the level of service we require, with possible additional costs if bandwidth usage turned out to be higher than anticipated.
+Only one product stood out as being within our budget.

+Prismic is a simple but fully featured headless CMS that offers a variety of inexpensive packages, including a free single-user account that could be used for initial development.

+### Features
+* Customisable user interface
+* Draft, live and archived content status
+* Revision history
+* React API, including search capability
+* Ability to preview pages directly in our apps

+The Professional Medium package costs $100 per month, and provides:
+* 25 users
+* User roles
+* Publication workflow
+* SLA with 99.5% uptime and basic support

+Note that we would not be able to have individual user accounts for everyone in Ensembl on this package.
+Regular users like web FE and Outreach would need them, but other teams would have to have a shared team account.

+(The Platinum package has slightly better terms and unlimited users, but costs $500 per month.)

 ## Consequences

 ### Pros

-* Using a headless CMS will allow us to both pull content into the Ensembl client and, if desired, run a separate "documentation" website from the same backend.
+* Using a headless CMS will allow us to pull content into the Ensembl client and organise it in any way we see fit

 * Content providers will be able to write documentation, tutorials, etc using a familiar web interface, similar to the WordPress dashboard

-* Storing content as Markdown will reduce the tendency for our static content to vary wildly in styling and appearance
+* Prismic's rich text editor can be customised to limit the formatting options allowed, which will reduce the tendency for our static content to vary wildly in styling and appearance

-* Markdown-to-HTML converters are readily available for React

 ### Cons

-* There is always a learning curve with unfamiliar technologies

-* Strapi is a relatively new project
+* Tying ourselves into a paid service will make it impossible for us to distribute this content to external users setting up a local mirror, so our code will need to fall back to placeholder content if a service is not configured

-* Initial setup will be required for the Strapi admin interface before it can be used by content providers
+* Initial setup will be required for the Prismic admin interface before it can be used by content providers

-* For anything other than contextual help (which will need its own React components integrated into our apps), some development work will be needed to display content as web pages - either within the Ensembl client or as part of a third-party frontend such as Gatsby.